 IMBIL SKATE PARK

-Just a hop, skip and a jump from Imbil Camping Retreat, the Imbil Skate Park opened in August 2019 and is a great entertainment option for the kids!
+Just a hop, skip and a jump from Imbil Camping Retreat, the Imbil Skate Park is a great entertainment option for the kids!
 The Skate Park offers ramps, rails, boxes and much more.
 It is suitable for skateboards, roller blades/skates, scooters and bikes, and it's only 100m up the road from our Retreat.

 The spectacular Rail Trail provides the most amazing walk or ride through our beautiful State Forest, farmland and Bellbird habitat.
 It is a gentle, undulating and meandering track which is approximately 8.6 km's to Brooloo, return.
 A must for any hiker!